aerickt/steno-dictionaries/README.md

    - `TRA*BGS` → traction
    - `RE/TPHREBGS` → reflex
    - `RE/TPHR*EBGS` → reflection
-> The one exception to this rule is `TKEUBGS` → diction as I want to be able to write "dictionary" as `TKEUBGS/KWRAER`.
+   - > The one exception to this rule is `TKEUBGS` → diction; I like being able to write "dictionary" as `TKEUBGS/KWRAER`.
 Seeing "dicks" show up before writing `KWRAER` seems silly.
  - For conflicts with words ending "i" vs "y", use `EU` and `KWREU` respectively
    - `#TE/REU` → Terri
    - `#TER/KWREU` → Terry